WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 	}

-Objects of class `Color` can now be sent directly via `MLStream`.
+Objects of class `Color` can now be sent directly via MLStream.

 Example
 =============

-Let's compare the same piece of code written in plain LibraryLink with one written with LLU and `MLStream`.
+Let's compare the same piece of code written in plain LibraryLink with one written with LLU and MLStream.
+Here is the plain LibraryLink code:
-Take a look at the code snippet taken from one of the Import/Export paclets:

 .. code-block:: cpp
    :dedent: 1